Zaccco/Project-1/README.md

 ## Testing

+* I used Chrome DevTools throughout the project to check that my CSS behaved as expected and also used it as a quicker way to change CSS before officially applying them.

 * I have tested that this page works on different browsers, Chrome, Firefox and Safari.

 * I can confirm that the website is responsive and will look good on all standars screen sizes.